Bottle size: 90 capsules

 3. Vitamin D3 aids in wound repair by helping prevent infections inside the wounds.

 4. In a study published in Volume 363, Issue 9405, of “The Lancet,” it was found that those deficient in Vitamin D were more likely to suffer from burn injuries caused by sun exposure.
-The study also stated that Vitamin D3 was useful for accelerating healing of a burn injury once it has occurred.
+The study also stated that Vitamin D3 was useful for accelerating recovery of a burn injury once it has occurred.
 Vitamin D3 can help rejuvenate the skin and improve skin tone.

 5. A study conducted in the University of Auckland in New Zealand, published in the December 2005 edition of “Chest” found a link between levels of Vitamin D3 and lung function; the higher levels present, the better the lungs performed.